ktch/ktch-core/README.md

 Profit isn't only about making money.
 It's about increasing the value of everything we touch.
 In fact, _even "making money" isn't really about money_.
 Financial gain is just one indicator of generated value.

-In everything we do, every single person and entity in the process _must_ profit: from our company, to our customer, to our staff, to a location where we film.
+In all that we do, every single person and entity in the process _must_ profit: from our company, to our customer, to our staff, to a location where we film.

 Growth is a reflection of our value and its only purpose is to drive even greater value.